colll78/cardano-lightning/docs/design/demo-requirements.md

 ### Blackboxed L1 api

-Before wee write the plutus script(s), tx building functions and setup chain indexers,
+Before we write the plutus script(s), tx building functions and setup chain indexers,
-lets have an interface modelling the L1.
+let's have an interface modelling the L1.

 Here's a proposal: